nem035/js-async-fun/README.md

   done: false
 }
 ```

-The generator remains paused until next time we call `next` on it, which continues from the last `yield` and runs to the next one and so on.
-If no `yield` is found, generator returns anything that its function block returns as the `value` with the `done` flag set as `true`.
+The generator remains paused until next time we call `next` on it, which continues from our current paused position and runs to the next `yield` and so on.
+If no `yield` is found, generator returns like any other JS function, by returning whatever was specified with the `return` statement or `undefined`.
+Anything that was specified as the return value becomes the `value` of the returned object and the `done` flag gets set as `true`.

 Besides being able to pause execution and provide data, generators can also receive data and resume execution.
-This is also done through the `next` method, where wi can pass values which are then returned from the currently paused `yield`.
+This is also done through the `next` method where we can pass values which are then returned from the currently paused `yield`.

 ```javascript
 function *gen() {